Everything You Need to Know About the Kinyarwanda Language

 What language is Kinyarwanda?

-Kinyarwanda is a Bantu language which is native to Rwanda, Democratic Republic of Congo, Uganda, and Tanzania.
+Kinyarwanda is a Bantu language that is native to Rwanda, the Democratic Republic of Congo, Uganda, and Tanzania.
 It is spoken by nearly 10 million people.
 It is mutually intelligible with Kirundi, which is the official language of Burundi.
-Out of the four official languages of Rwanda, Kinyarwanda is the only one which is spoken by all the native population.
+Out of the four official languages of Rwanda, Kinyarwanda is the only one that is spoken by all the native population.
+The language is a national language/ethnic language and the most widely spoken in the country, with about 93% of the population using the language.

 How do you say hello in Kinyarwanda?